I shall not lie to you. I am a little biased when it comes to the beautiful city of Porto, my once adopted home city.

 A visit to Porto would not be complete without taking a tour of the Port Caves of Vila Nova De Gaia, located just across the Rio Douro from Porto’s Ribeira.

 You can take a tour of one of the many lodges of the Port producers such as Calem, Offley or Taylor’s.
 Just head across the Ponte Dom Luis Bridge or hop on the wooden river taxi that crosses the river from Cais de Ribeira and take your pick.

 Read more at Visit Porto – The Port Caves Of Vila Nova De Gaia

 The Majestic Cafe & Rua de Santa Catarina

-Majestic Café is not only one of the most beautiful cafe in Porto, but it’s also on the Top 10 of the most beautiful cafes in the world.
+Not only is the Majestic Café one of the most beautiful cafe in Porto, it’s also on the Top 10 list of the most beautiful cafes in the world.

 The cafe opened in 1921 under the name of Elite on Rua de Santa Catarina, the main pedestrian walkway in the city.
 You can’t miss it, not just because of the beautiful facade, but due to the number of tourists that queue up to visit the cafe – don´t be put off.
 It is worth the time to visit to see the beautiful interior that takes you back to another time and place.